dmlc/ps-lite/README.md

 [![Build Status](https://travis-ci.org/dmlc/ps-lite.svg?branch=master)](https://travis-ci.org/dmlc/ps-lite)
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

-### Introduction

-`ps-lite` is a light and efficient implementation of the parameter server framework.
+A light and efficient implementation of the parameter server framework.
 It provides simple yet powerful APIs.
 For example, a worker node can communicate with the server nodes via
 - `Push(keys, values)`: push a list of (key, value) pairs to the server nodes